qznc/d-tut/source/philosophy.rst

 Sometimes D is criticised,
-because it is not *simple* language, in contrast to Go, Rust, Lisp, or Scala.
+because it is not *simple* language, in contrast to Go, Lisp, Javascript, or Forth.
 However, a D programmer sees no problem and actually likes his big toolbox.